FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

     <mark>MKP2 mk edit note: Need to add the description of what does
     the `conditional_throughput` variable represent.
-    Or a reference to where this is described e.g. in [Conditional Throughput] (#Conditional-Throughput) section.</mark>
+    Or a reference to where this is described e.g. in [Conditional Throughput](#conditional-throughput) section.</mark>

 {:/comment}

-The pseudocode happens to be a valid Python code.
+The pseudocode happens to be valid Python code.

-The pseudocode expects the following variables to hold values as follows:
+The pseudocode expects the following variables to hold the following values:

 - `goal_duration_sum`: The duration sum value of the given Search Goal.

 - `goal_exceed_ratio`: The exceed ratio value of the given Search Goal.

-- `good_long_sum`: Sum of durations across trials with trial duration at least equal to the goal final trial duration and with a Trial Loss Ratio not higher than the Goal Loss Ratio.
+- `full_length_low_loss_sum`: Sum of durations across trials with trial duration at least equal to the goal final trial duration and with a Trial Loss Ratio not higher than the Goal Loss Ratio.

-- `bad_long_sum`: Sum of durations across trials with trial duration at least equal to the goal final trial duration and with a Trial Loss Ratio higher than the Goal Loss Ratio.
+- `full_length_high_loss_sum`: Sum of durations across trials with trial duration at least equal to the goal final trial duration and with a Trial Loss Ratio higher than the Goal Loss Ratio.

-- `long_trials`: An iterable of all trial results from trials with trial duration at least equal to the goal final trial duration, sorted by increasing the Trial Loss Ratio.
+- `full_length_trials`: An iterable of all trial results from trials with trial duration at least equal to the goal final trial duration, sorted by increasing the Trial Loss Ratio.
   A trial result is a composite with the following two attributes available: